 Montellano.
 Landscape and monument

-Climb Montellano up through the Saint Paul Sierra, magnificently crowned by a medieval castle.
+Climb Montellano up through the Saint Paul Sierra with the audioguide, magnificently crowned by a medieval castle.
 Halfway between the countryside and the mountains, Montellano perfectly combines mountain beauty with a prominent festive and cultural attraction.
 The imposing silhouette of the castle of the “Cote”, a unique 13th century “donjón” tower, prevails over the town.
 It is a remembrance of the past--the unsettled border between Christians and Muslims was crossed here.

 Today still lies Montellano, home to an excellent olive oil and scene of one of the most important pilgrimages in the region, Saint Isidore the Farmworker, declared as a Festival of National Tourist Interest, which reveals the happy and welcoming nature of the locals.